British Colonial Rosewood Planter’s ChairLate 19th century

-A British colonial planter’s chair in rosewood.
-The top rail and seat apron have been beautifully carved with a floral design.
-Each arm is composed of a flat plank with a rounded end joined to the arm support.
-Below this arm is a nearly identical plank that rotates out into a footrest.
+A British colonial planter’s’ chair in rosewood Each arm is composed of a flat plank with a rounded end, joined with a flat headed dowel to a nearly identical plank that rotates out into a footrest.
 When not in use these planks are stored beneath the arms.
-The front legs with multiple turnings and the rear legs slightly raked and shorter than the front legs, so that the seat inclines.
-The seat and the back have recently been re-caned in a typical colonial design.
+The front legs turned with a ring and terminate in small bun feet.
+The rear legs

 The chair is in good condition and has been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.
 The Indian rosewood that this piece has been made of has a naturally occurring dark shade with a striking grain.

 Find out more about The Planter’s Chair – A Colonial Icon

 This chair has been sold.
 Please keep checking our website as we might add a similar piece.

 H: 93 cm W: 66 cm D: 100 cm

 H: 36½” W: 26” D: 39½”